Dr Jo’s 10 Tips for Enhancing the Human-Canine Bond

 3. Encourage your animal companion to spend time with you.
-Generally, the more time you spend together, the greater the strength of the bond.
+Generally, the more time you spend together, the greater the strength of the human-canine bond.

 4. Learn all you can about your chosen pet, its origins, its health and its behaviour.

 5. Fulfil your responsibilities towards the community.
 Then your friends and neighbours will also appreciate, and even enjoy your pet, making life easier for you.

 Next time you go away why not book one of our wonderful dog minders who have that special human-canine bond.

 6. Accept that there are disadvantages to living with an animal companion but the positives should outweigh the negatives.

 7. Deal with problems as they arise and seek help for the more difficult ones.

 8. Spend time with animals less fortunate than your own.
 Learn about animals in pounds and shelters and your heart will be touched.